Managing Remote Developer Teams: How Buffer Set the Gold Standard - Interview with Katie Womersley

 We encourage our developer team to work really hard with their work-life balance, and not to overwork.
 People often ask me, how do you know the engineers are working hard?
 But the problem I really have is, how do I know they ever stop working?
 People tend to overcompensate whenever they're remote, since they know there’s a lot of freedom, they really want the job, and they really appreciate the privilege almost too much, so sometimes, they will try hard to prove that they are not slacking off.
 Managers need to be sure to keep the culture healthy and not encourage over-work and burnout.

-DO make sure you invest on 1:1s with your team.
+DO make sure you invest into 1:1 meetings with your team.

 DO make sure you’re really listening to your team and checking in on how they are doing, because you can’t just walk around the office and see the dynamic; you need people to tell you.
 This is the most important.